avibrown/playtronica-tools/README.md

 The samples will be loaded from the "bottom up", starting with the connection marked C1 and upward.
 Currently there is no support for specifying which connection will play a particular sample.

+Hit space at any time to exit session.